grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

     2. Clamp the debonding tool to the edge of your workbench using a hand clamp on each side as shown in the image below.
 Ensure the cut depth adjustor can be accessed while the tool is clamped down.
-If it cannot be accessed, the clamps will have to be removed to access the bottom of the tool and then re-clamped after adjusting the height.
+If it can't be accessed, the clamps will have to be removed to access the bottom of the tool and then re-clamped after adjusting the height.

         :::image type="content" source="./images/Surface_Pro_12in/Pro12_Repair/media/image22.png" alt-text="A computer screen with a blue arrow pointing to the driver":::